Beau Sulser: Toronto Blue Jays

 On May 4, 2024, Sulser signed a minor league contract with the Toronto Blue Jays.
 In 17 games (8 starts) for the Triple–A Buffalo Bisons, he posted a 3–7 record and 5.29 ERA with 37 strikeouts across 47 2/3 innings pitched.
 Sulser was released by the Blue Jays organization on August 6.

 Pittsburgh Pirates (third stint)

 On August 15, 2024, Sulser signed a minor league contract with the Pittsburgh Pirates.
 He spent the remainder of the year with the Triple-A Indianapolis Indians, also making one appearance for the Double-A Altoona Curve.
 In 6 games (3 starts) for Indianapolis, Sulser posted a 1-1 record and 6.53 ERA with 22 strikeouts across 20 2/3 innings pitched.
 He elected free agency following the season on November 4.

 Rakuten Monkeys

 On January 21, 2025, Sulser signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
 In 16 appearances (15 starts) for the team, he logged a 6-7 record and 3.89 ERA with 62 strikeouts across 83 1/3 innings pitched.
 With the Monkeys, Sulser won the 2025 Taiwan Series.
+He became a free agent following the season.

+Coaching career

+On February 8, 2026, Sulser was hired by the Tampa Bay Rays in a player development role.